ThorbiasDS/ThorbiasDS/README.md

 My name is Tobias and here you find some things about me:

 - 🖥 I'm a computer technician
-- 📚 I'm learning Vue
+- 📚 I'm learning Vue.js
 - 🎞 I'm Marvel fan
 - 🔨⚡ My nick is Thorbias
 - 😄 Pronouns: ele/dele